Fitzsimmons/cmdipass/README.md

   --username-only   Print only the username.
 ```

+## Config file

+By default, `cmdipass` will write the configuration to `~/.cmdipass` after first use.
+You can change the path of the config file by setting the `CMDIPASS_CONFIG` environment variable to a path of your choosing.

 ## Downloads

 I haven't published any binary releases yet, but I will soon!
 Until then, see the [Compiling from source](#compiling-from-source) secton.